-Michael G. Starkey is a biologist, environmental consultant, and public speaker working to educate and involve the public in wildlife conservation issues.
+Michael G. Starkey is a biologist, world traveler and public speaker working to educate and involve the public in wildlife conservation issues.
 Mr. Starkey has a diverse background in the field of wildlife conservation and he has worked as an ecological consultant for environmental consulting firms and government agencies such as the U.S. Fish & Wildlife Service and the California Department of Fish & Wildlife.
 He has worked with a wide diversity of wildlife, including San Francisco gartersnakes, giant gartersnakes, California tiger salamanders, bats, ringtails, and Yucatán black howler monkeys.
 Mr. Starkey has also worked at the Smithsonian Tropical Research Institute in Panama, studying larval development and parental behavior of the neo-tropical frog, Leptodactylus insularum.
-He began working with the world’s leading amphibian conservation organization, SAVE THE FROGS!, in 2010 to inform the public about the threats facing amphibians and he serves as an Ecologist and International Campaigns Coordinator.
-In this position, he rallies together scientists, volunteers, and others in order to help broaden SAVE THE FROGS’ mission of conservation.
-He co-founded Save The Snakes, which works to protect threatened snake populations around the world though habitat preservation, education and community outreach to create a harmonious relationship between humans and snakes.
+He began working with the amphibian conservation organization, SAVE THE FROGS!, in 2010 to inform the public about the threats facing amphibians and he serves as International Campaigns Coordinator.
+In this position, he rallies together scientists, volunteers, and others in order to help broaden SAVE THE FROGS’ mission of conservation around the world.
+He co-founded Save The Snakes, which works to protect threatened snake populations though habitat preservation, education and community outreach to create a harmonious relationship between humans and snakes.
 Mr. Starkey has given presentations around the world to inform the public about wildlife conservation and to help nurture a society that respects and appreciates nature and wildlife.

 - The Pollination Project, non-profit organization, Grant Reviewer 2014-2017

 - Emerging Wildlife Conservation Leaders Program, Class of 2015-2016